AIOS: LLM Agent Operating System: AIOS Kernel Implementation Details

 \subsection{Access Manager}

 The access manager provides two key functions: First is to check access when agents attempt to access other agents' resources.
 Second is to request user permission before agents execute irreversible actions such as deletion of files.
-Implementation details are shown below.
+Function interfaces are shown below.